 Interrupted sleep is the most common complaint of new parents in the UK.
 Tiredness, fatigue, exhaustion, all the synonyms come into play when describing what for many is the hardest part of being a parent, especially when the children are still very young.
 Everything I’ve read indicates that we have unrealistic expectations of how well and long babies should sleep but also how well and long adults should sleep too.
-There’s such a lot of fascinating research on sleep that I’m going to write this in a few parts.
+There’s such a lot of fascinating research on sleep that I’d like to return to this subject – there’s so much to say!

 There is a school of thought that says that babies and toddlers who don’t sleep through the night shouldn’t be expected to.
 If we look at sleep practises around the world, bed sharing and breastfeeding during the night are so common that putting babies in their own room to sleep all night can seem rather bizarre.
 Are we really the only culture that doesn’t sleep with their babies?
 Would it be better if we did?
 Should babies be sleeping through by six months or a year?
 Continue reading